 What ingredients will you need?

-- Lemon juice (from actual lemons or from concentrate)
+- Lemon juce: from lemons or from concentrate

 Don't have all the ingredients?
 Scroll down for possible ingredient substitutions!

 This is a handy visual guide to making your muffins.
 Check out the recipe card at the bottom of this page for measurements and detailed instructions.

 1. Sift all your dry ingredients (plain flour, wholemeal flour, white sugar, baking powder, and salt) into a large bowl.
 Whisk very well.
 The salt and baking powder need to be well distributed throughout the mixture.

 2. Combine all your wet ingredients (oil, lemon juice, plant milk).

 3. Mash 25g of blueberries until smooth (microwave for 30-60 seconds to make the mashing easier).